BackmanLab/ChromGEM/New_README.md

 We acknowledge the contributions of Dr. Marcelo Carignano in determining the formula for obtaining the desired simulation temperature based on the number of mobile particles and immobilized particles.

-**Declaration of Generative AI and AI-Assisted Technologies in this Code Documentation** During the preparation of this README, the author(s) used ChatGPT 5.6 in order to ensure readability.
+**Declaration of Generative AI and AI-Assisted Technologies in this Documentation** During the preparation of this document, the author(s) used ChatGPT 5.6 in order to ensure readability.
 After using this tool/service, the author(s) reviewed and edited the content as needed and took full responsibility for the content of the publication.